nuclearsheep/MorseTapper/README.md

 # MorseTapper
-CircuitPython morse tapper ported from an arduino project by Jacek Fedoryński
+CircuitPython morse "keyboard" ported from an arduino project by Jacek Fedoryński for use on a SAMD21e18 QT py board.